Xero-Null/InterviewPractice/README.md

 Squares of a Sorted Array
 	Runtime: 308 ms, faster than 89.71% of C# online submissions for Squares of a Sorted Array.
 	Memory Usage: 41.5 MB, less than 24.29% of C# online submissions for Squares of a Sorted Array.

+Sort Array By Parity
+	Runtime: 260 ms, faster than 87.21% of C# online submissions for Sort Array By Parity.
+	Memory Usage: 31.7 MB, less than 96.05% of C# online submissions for Sort Array By Parity.